-4 Month Sleep Regression Demystified!
+How To Survive The 4 Month Sleep Regression

 I have countless Moms say “my son was sleeping 6 hours at nights at 3 months and then all of a sudden at 4 months, he began waking again every 2 hours all night – what gives?!”
 Or “my daughter has never been a good sleeper, but it got even worse at 4 months.”

 So, what happens at 4 months?

-I’m also going to give you tips on how to help your little one to get back to blissful sleeping!
+I’m also going to give you tips on how to help your little one to get back to blissful sleep!
 That way, you can get back to your happy, shiny self vs. this walking zombie thing you’ve got going on now!
-But first…

 What is a sleep regression?

 When a baby is sleeping well and then begins to wake frequently at night or begin to fight naps or refuse them, chances are your baby may have hit a sleep regression.
 They can last a short while (a few days to a couple weeks) or your baby may never fully go back to their previous habits.